notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 - Ulwick's talk on ODI in the 2018 [From Business to Buttons](https://frombusinesstobuttons.com/), a Scandinavian conference on UX and Service Design.
 [Video.](https://www.youtube.com/watch?v=2ecwXEnQ6xY)

 - [Jobs-to-be-Done + ODI](https://jobs-to-be-done.com/), a Medium blog by Ulwick.
+This is probably the most relevant post in that blog: [Outcome-Driven Innovation: JTBD Theory in Practice](https://jobs-to-be-done.com/outcome-driven-innovation-odi-is-jobs-to-be-done-theory-in-practice-2944c6ebc40e)

 - This article is a nice and short summary of the main topics in the book: [Outcome-Driven Innovation](https://medium.com/@AlexJupiter/outcome-driven-innovation-3377252aec15)

-- Another summary of the ODI method: [Quantify Your Customer’s Unmet Needs](https://jobs-to-be-done.com/quantify-your-customers-unmet-needs-fda5b20fce54)